nathanlesage/visualizrs/README.md

 ## Local Build

 Build simply with cargo: `cargo run`.
+If you install the [cargo bundler](https://github.com/burtonageo/cargo-bundle), you can also bundle the app by running `cargo bundle` (currently only tested on macOS).

 ## License